labgem/microscope-user-doc/docs/content/userpanel/genomecarts.rst

 A « Genome Cart » is a (named) list of related genomes.
 The idea is that you can create your own groups of genomes (for instance for different projects).
-Genome carts are integrated in the :ref:`advanced-selector` (both for genome and sequence selection) so you can select them quickly in the various tools.
+Genome carts are integrated in the :ref:`advanced-selector` (both for genome and sequence selection) of various tools so you can select their content quickly.
-This integration is based on their name so be sure to use meaningful names.
+Be sure to use meaningful names for your carts because the search is based on their name.
 See :ref:`here <advanced-selector-genomecarts>` for more information.

 Among those carts, you can (optionnally) choose a special one, called the « favourite » (this replace the list of favourite organisms found in previous versions).
 This cart is integrated in the :ref:`simple-selector` (see :ref:`here <simple-selector-genomecarts>` for more information).

-This page allows to create, edit, rename and delete carts and to select the favourite.
+This page allows to create, edit, rename and delete carts and to select a favourite one.

-.. tip:: The content of genome carts is saved within your account settings, so it will persist even if you logout from your session.
+.. tip:: Genome Carts are saved within your account settings, so they will persist even if you logout from your session.

 .. warning:: For performance reasons, a genome cart can't contain more than 500 genomes.
     Also, you can't create more than 10 genome carts.

 .. warning:: The name of the Genome Cart can not be longer than 30 characters.
-     Also, only standard letters and numbers are allowed (it can't contain spaces and special characters) and the name can't contain only numbers.
+     Also, only standard letters, numbers and a few characters (`_`, `+`, `-`) are allowed (no spaces or special characters) and the name can't contain only numbers.
+     Last but not least, you can't use the name of the « magic » carts (see below).

 .. _genomecarts-magic-carts: